Swamperella Press Kit

 Peter Jellard - accordion, fiddles and vocals

-Conny Nowe - acoustic guitar
+Conny Nowe - rhythm guitar

-Rachel Melas - string and electric bass
+Rachel Melas - acoustic and electric bass

-Dave MacDougall - triangle and drums
+Dave MacDougall - drums and percussion

-To enquire about bookings, please or mail us at:
+To enquire about bookings, please

 Swamperella, the Toronto Cajun band, have just produced their second CD, Black Cat Boogie, and I'm falling in love with their music all over again ...The 17 tracks on Black Cat provide plenty of opportunity to dance, but they also remind you that Cajun music is often melodic and beautiful....
 The disc kicks off with the joyous and infectious "La Crep A Nazare," which positively sizzles.
 Fiddle player Soozi Schlanger, who pours her Cajun soul into the vocals, offers a wonderful reading on "Braille Pas, Jolis Petits Yeux Bleux," a song as bluesy as it is beautiful...Special notice goes to the CD's closer, the amazing "Les Barres De La Prison."
 Ad some surface noise and it would be right at home on an anthology of Cajun music from 1932.